Animal Attack & Dog Bite Attorneys in Minneapolis

 You may have recently been attacked and injured by an animal.
 If so, an animal attack lawyer in Minneapolis, MN can provide legal assistance and help you with your case.
 You may be eligible to file a claim against the owner and recover your medical expenses, lost income, or any associated damages.

-J D Haas & Associates, PLLC helps victims of animal attacks.
+JD Haas & Associates, PLLC helps victims of dog bites and other animal attacks.
 We may be able to work with you to negotiate a fair settlement with the liable party’s insurance company.
 To schedule a free case evaluation with our law firm, contact us today at 952-345-1025.

 Animal attack cases we handle in Minneapolis, Minnesota include:

 - Animal attacks on young children

 - An animal attack on owner’s property

 - Bites due to carelessness or negligence

 If the owner or caretaker in charge of the animal was responsible for the injury, then contact JD Haas & Associates, PLLC at 952-345-1025 to set up a no-obligation consultation.

 Who May Be Responsible for Your Animal Attack Accident?

 Liability for your accident depends on the circumstances of the event and the person responsible for the care of the animal.
 Our legal team can review the facts to identify the at-fault party including: